circleci/circleci-docs/jekyll/_cci2/databases.md

 ## PostgreSQL Database Testing Example

 In the primary image the config defines an environment variable with the `environment` key, giving it a URL.
 The URL tells it that it is a PostgreSQL database, so it will default to the PostgreSQL default port.
 This pre-built circleci image includes a database and a user already.
-The username is `root` and database is `circletest`.
+The username is `postgres` and database is `circletest`.
 So, you can begin with using that user and database without having to set it up yourself.

+Set the POSTGRES_USER environment variable in your CircleCI config to `postgres` to add the role to the image as follows:

+          - image: circleci/postgres:9.6-alpine
+            environment:
+              POSTGRES_USER: postgres

 This Postgres image in the example is slightly modified already with `-ram` at the end.
 It runs in-memory so it does not  hit the disk and that will significantly improve the testing performance on this PostgreSQL database by using this image.